 Wonder Woman movie will be released this week.
 The Greek legend that inspired the History of Princess of the Amazons came to life by true female warriors in the Amazon.

-For the Greeks, women without breasts (a-mazôn) were barbaric because they did not know the laws of the polis, whereas the Germanic Valkyries were men-women who were dangerously inclined to the bellicose.
+For the Greeks, women without breasts (a-mazôn) were barbaric because they did not know the laws of the polis, whereas the Germanic Valkyries were men-women who were dangerously inclined to the confrontational.

 Wonder Woman On The Big Screen

-As one of the most popular female comic-book superhero of all time, Wonder Woman is now reaching the movie theaters.
+As one of the most popular female comic-book superheroes of all time, Wonder Woman is now reaching the movie theaters.

-Wonder Woman’s original story in the first years described her as being sculpted from clay by her mother Queen Hippolyta and given life by Aphrodite.
+Wonder Woman’s origin story in the first years described her as being sculpted from clay by her mother, Queen Hippolyta, and given life by Aphrodite.

 She had superhuman powers as gifts from the Greek Gods.

 But in the comics modern version, she became the daughter of Zeus and jointly raised by her mother Hippolyta and her aunts Antiope and Menalippe.